 - Negative Angle – Angle measured clockwise from the base

 - Vertex – Point where the arms meet

 - Arms – Two straight line segments from a vertex

 - Angle – If a ray is rotated about its end-point, the measure of its rotation is called angle between its initial and final position

-For application question based on angle and types of angles, check out our free app available for download.
-Keep Learning with Byju’s – The Learning App.
+For application question based on angle and types of angles, visit our site BYJU’S.